cdtoews/12-step-meeting-pdf/readme.txt

 == Changelog ==

+= 0.1.5 =
+* bug fix for editors not loading in https

 = 0.1.4 =
 * fixed floating footer on admin page
 * hiding variables on page if different format selected
-* automagically determining optimal font size for # of pages desired (in process)
+* option to auto-determine optimal font size for # of pages desired, column layout only

 = 0.1.3 =
 * Some changes to data structure